rafalkaron/rafalkaron.github.io/resume.md

 {: .items}

 ## Sales
-I took part in responding to prospects' questionnaires and was involved in technological demos.
+I took part in responding to prospects' questionnaires and I was involved in technological demos.
  * RFP responses
  * RFQ responses
  * RFI responses